Create a datastore

 Select Use existing volume, Enable QoS options as required, and provide the details.

-In the ASA r2 storage type, volume creation or selection does not apply to storage unit creation(LUN/Namespace).
-Therefore, these options are not shown.
-You cannot use the existing volume to create a VMFS datastore with NVMe/FC or NVMe/TCP protocol; you should create a new volume.
+In the ASA r2 storage type, volume creation or selection doesn't apply to storage unit creation(LUN/Namespace).
+Therefore, these options aren't shown.
+You cannot use the existing volume to create a VMFS datastore with NVMe/FC or NVMe/TCP protocol.
+Create a new volume for the VMFS datastore.

 -